Vedza/NitroSniperGo/README.md

    * Resources -> enable sniper
    * See logs in More -> View logs

-- [Deploy on Repl.it](https://repl.it/github/Vedza/NitroSniperGo) ( ⚠️ Only use this option if you can have private repls)

 - Download the latest [release](https://github.com/Vedza/NitroSniperGo/releases)

 - Compile it yourself